JoelChacon/animatrans/readME.md

-This is a walkthrough a 3 different tutorials to showcase the power of CSS Animations and Transitions.
+This is a walkthrough combining separate tutorials to showcase the power of CSS3 specifically animations and transitions.

 Build a Teaser Page